emrp/emrp2018_Moers_Trashbins/Documentation/Report.md

 <img src = "/Images/sensordata.png">

                 Fig : Result after feeding data to database using the given code(psycopg2) This image shows the last result after feeding data successfully into postgres database table.
+Every table is populated according to the need of the column taking in mind the constratints and datatype

-# References
+## References

 Dague, S. (2018).
 Using MQTT to send and receive data for your next project. [online] Opensource.com.
 Available at: https://opensource.com/article/18/6/mqtt?fbclid=IwAR3CiznOiazYjaqzygYU5_U2aFdglxP54g0zV9nlq16YA19K6Ed9EGGeXcs [Accessed 11 Feb.
 2019].